tlwilliams895/gis-devops/docs/_sources/configurations/environment-variables-intellij/index.rst.txt

 In the first line we are configuring the JDBC (Java DataBase Connection).
 Defining it as a psql database, with an IP address of 127.0.0.1 (represented by the ${APP_DB_HOST} token), a port of 5432 (represented by the ${APP_PORT} token), and a database name of cars (represented by the ${APP_DB_NAME} token).

+In the next two lines we continue using environment variables.
+We set the database user name, and the database user password.
+All of these environment variables are stored for us inside of IntelliJ, and not a part of our project.
+This allows us to keep them separate, and not accidently commit them to git, and expose our Database URL, User, and password.